Pub & Club Guide

 51-53 One Stop Retail Park, Walsall Road

-Wetherspoon at the One Stop shopping centre in Perry Barr.
+A popular large open plan Wetherspoon at the One Stop shopping centre in Perry Barr.
 Named after Birchfield Harriers' very first Olympian and medal winner.
-The manager tries to keep three local guests available when possible and it serves the standard Wetherspoons food menu.
-Can get very busy when Aston Villa are playing at home.
+The manager tries to keep three local guest ales available alongside the standard offerings when possible and it serves the standard Wetherspoon's food menu.
+It can get very busy when Aston Villa are playing at home.

 - Aston Old Edwardians Rugby Club